 2011 Alumni Speaker, Students on Ice Alumni Summit, Ottawa, Ontario, May 6, 2011

-For speaking, photography, endorsement or representation, please contact:
+For research collaboration, speaking, photography, film-making, writing or representation, please contact: